lilyxia99/leilei-quartz/content/Writings/Expect Film/Disabilities in Scifi.md

 >Transhumanism ...... holds that current human nature is improvable through the use of applied science and other rational methods, which may make it possible to increase human health-span, extend our intellectual and physical capacities, and give us increased control over our own mental states and moods.
 Technologies of concern include not only current ones, like genetic engineering and information technology, but also anticipated future developments such as fully immersive virtual reality, machinephase nanotechnology, and artificial intelligence

 It's worth noting that transhumanism is not equivalent with posthumanism which strive to move away from an anthropocentric view by embracing the implication of technology.
 Transhumanism and posthuman are actually quite different.
-The former is a extreme pursue of highly centralized and homogenous view of a "better future", when the other embraces different creatures and races, diversity, and de-centered narratives.
+Posthumanism embraces different creatures and races, diversity, and de-centered narratives.
 When Donna Haraway talked about cyborgs and posthuman, she was calling for a more diverse society where people can all be living in different ways.
-From transhumanist view, however, there is a standardized trajectory of "evolution": stronger, smarter, and live longer.
-A good transhumanist future is where individuals modify themselves to fit the fast pace and high standards of society.
-What a good society is not one in which all the different people can have their own way, but one in which all people move efficiently on a similar channels.

-The presence of disability is often used as a sign of a failed future.”
-(Wälivaara, 2018, p.
-226) Eugenics
+Yet in a transhumanist future, there is a highly centralized and homogenous view of a "better future", a standardized trajectory of "evolution": stronger, smarter, and live longer.
+A good transhumanist future is not one in which all the different people can have their own way, but one in which all people move efficiently on a similar channels.
+The presence of disability is a sign of failed future, and with transhumanism, disabilities are cured, erased, and therefore not part of the future (Wälivaara, 2018, p.
+230) That's why transhumanist trope in science fiction is problematic: **People who don't exist in the imagination of future won't have their place in the actual future either**.

+That's also why I feel so worried about the social climate in China which is quite conforming to transhumanism.
 中国语境很符合超人类主义
+优生优育
 In China, according Law of the People’s Republic of China on the Protection of Persons with Disabilities, “a person with a disability is a person who, psychologically, physiologically…has suffered a loss or abnormality… and has lost … the ability to engage in certain activities in a normal manner.”
 The definition is focused more on a person’s instability to fit the “normal” life (usually production life) in with the “normal” manner, without a clear definition of what normal means.

 #### An Alternative Future of Anti-Cure